manuhabitela/katflix/README.md

 * only search torrents from kickasstorrents
 * allows to search subtitles in multiples languages at once
 * explicitly search for subtitles instead of trying to get the correct one automatically
+* choose where to search subtitles: opensubtitles or addic7ed
 * omxplayer keyboard shortcuts work with katflix (thanks to forked version of peerflix)